microsoft/qsharp-language/Specifications/QIR/Quantum-IR-Specification.md

   full garbage collection may wish to remove the reference count field from several intermediate representation structures and elide calls to `quantum.rt.free` and the various `unreference` functions.
-- Depending on the characteristics of the target architecture, the code generator may prefer to use different representations for the various types defined here.
+- Many types are defined as pointers to opaque structures.
+The code generator will need to either provide a concrete realization of the structure or replace the pointer type with some other representation entirely.
+- Depending on the characteristics of the target architecture, the code generator may prefer to use different representations for the various types given concrete types here.
 For instance, on some architectures it will make more sense to represent small types as bytes rather than as single or double bits.
 - The primitive quantum operations provided by a particular target architecture may differ significantly from the intrinsics defined in this specification.
-  It is expected that code generators may significantly rewrite sequences of quantum intrinsics into sequences that are optimal for the specific target.
+  It is expected that code generators will significantly rewrite sequences of quantum intrinsics into sequences that are optimal for the specific target.

 ## Identifiers